 The history of television is littered with many shows that fall into the category of “What the hell were they thinking?” but none as bizarre as “Heil Honey I’m Home!” a British sitcom about the wacky hijinks of Adolph Hitler and his wife Eva Braun.
-A series like Hogan’s Heroes, which ran for a surprising six seasons, is looked on less kindly now for trivializing the realities of the WWII POW camps by showcasing one with an incompetent commandant and it’s wise cracking prisoners, but that show aired back in the 60s and a lot of fucked up stuff came out of the 60s, “Heil Honey I’m Home!” does not have that excuse.
+Sounds like a great premise, right?
+A series like Hogan’s Heroes, which ran for six seasons, is looked on less kindly now for trivializing the realities of the WWII POW camps by showcasing one that had an incompetent commandant a goofy guard and a collection of wise-cracking prisoners, but that show aired back in the 60s and a lot of fucked up stuff came out of the 60s, as for “Heil Honey I’m Home!” this show does not have that excuse.

-Now most of the episodes “humor” stems from Adolph not wanting the Goldensteins to know that the Prime Minister is coming over for dinner, he’s mostly worried about Eva telling Rosa because Eva is a bit of a blabbermouth and rightly so as she almost immediately informs Rosa so she can brag (she does it through charades so she can tell Adolph that she honestly didn’t say anything to her about Chamberlain coming).
+Most of the episode’s “humour” stems from Adolph not wanting the Goldensteins to know that the Prime Minister is coming over for dinner, he’s mostly worried about Eva telling Rosa because Eva is a bit of a blabbermouth and rightly so as she almost immediately informs Rosa so she can brag (she does it through charades so she can tell Adolph that she honestly didn’t say anything to her about Chamberlain coming).
 Using tired jokes from I Love Lucy and calling it “parody” only works if the jokes or the actors are funny.
 Neither is the case here.

-The entire 25 minute running time is like that; Rosa and Arny fight about his mother-in-law, Adolph and Eva fight about him spending too much time at work, and Rosa tries some match making with Chamberlain and her dull niece Ruth (Laura Brattan).
-The jokes are dull, corny and couldn’t get a laugh out of a manic hyena.
-The apparent comedy highlight to the episode surrounds Adolph getting the Goldensteins drunk which results in everyone getting into a conga line.
-The level of groan inducing awfulness this show reaches is quite staggering.
+The entire 25-minute running time is like that; Rosa and Arny fight about his mother-in-law, Adolph and Eva fight about him spending too much time at work, and Rosa tries some matchmaking with Chamberlain and her dull niece Ruth (Laura Brattan).
+The jokes are dull and corny and couldn’t get a laugh out of a manic hyena.
+The apparent comedy highlight of the episode surrounds Adolph getting the Goldensteins drunk which results in everyone getting into a conga line.
+The level of groan-inducing awfulness this show reaches is quite staggering.
 Worse is that it isn’t even offensive enough to be interesting, it’s just plain terrible and unfunny.

 That it was cancelled after airing one episode should shock no one, but it does make one wish they were a fly on the wall during the meeting that greenlit the show in the first place.
 Geoff Atkinson must have had one helluva great pitch.
 This is one British television show that we don’t have to worry about an American Network trying to do a North American version of and screwing it up, but damn would I love to see them try.